Y Garn and Llwybr y Carw from Nant Peris

 Quiet route into the Glyderau from Nant PerisHewitt of Y Garn (Glyderau)This walk includes the Nuttall of Y Garn (Glyderau)

 Calculate the time using Naismith’s Rule and factor in your own pace.

 Some sections on Llwybr y Carw are steep and can be difficult to find in descent, including one false path that leads to a difficult section of down scrambling.
 It may be a challenge in ascent, but feels harder than a grade 1 in descent (yes, we know it’s a hazard as we’ve found ourselves climbing down the chimney using every part of the body in order to keep ourselves from falling.)

 Large car park in Nant Peris

-Y Garn and Llwybr y Carw from Nant Peris Route Map and GPX Download
+Y Garn and Llwybr y Carw from Nant Peris Ordnance Survey Map and GPX File Download

 I recently did Y Garn, from Ogwen on my ML training.
 Yes, the paths from Ogwen are rockier and more exposed.
 The NE ridge is arguably the best walk direct to the summit, and reasonably quiet for an Ogwen walk.

 Despite this, I’ve a soft spot for the more rounded side of these hills as it was here I ventured on my very first proper walk when i was about 14.
 It was all a big adventure climbing up from Nant Peris that May afternoon and topping out at Cwm Dudodyn.
 I Really had no idea what i was doing which would have been clear to anyone who’d seen me trying to scale the steep scree on the SE slopes of Elidir Fawr.
 I made it in one piece though, and learnt that rights of ways didn’t always mean paths (very valuable lesson that many people still go wrong on); most definitely a schoolboy error.